Julianne Moore Takes Part In Guinness World Record Attempt, And Why Eddie Redmayne Says She Is ‘Amazing’

 Julianne Moore and 165 other people are working together to break the Guinness World Record for the most individual voices featured in a single audiobook, according to Time magazine.

-The Hannibal actress, along with other A-list celebrities including Ben Stiller, Susan Sarandon, Don Cheadle, and Nick Offerman, has lent her voice to narrate Lincoln in the Bardo, a new novel written by acclaimed short story writer George Saunders.
+The Hannibal actress, along with other A-list celebrities, including Ben Stiller, Susan Sarandon, Don Cheadle, and Nick Offerman, has lent her voice to narrate Lincoln in the Bardo, a new novel written by acclaimed short story writer George Saunders.
 The book and audiobook are both slated for release on February 14, with Julianne Moore lending her voice to the character of Jane Ellis.

 14. Julianne Moore pic.twitter.com/NHLrT2q7eA